ietf-wg-asdf/SDF/sdf.md

 ## odmObject

 The odmObject keyword denotes zero or more Object definitions.
-A object may contain or include definitions of events, actions, properties, and data types.
+An odmObject may contain or include definitions of events, actions, properties, and data types.

 The qualities of odmObject are shown in {{odmobjqual}}.